MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-custom-channel-localization-admin.md

 Entity set name: **msdyn_channeldefinitionlocales**
 Primary Id attribute name: **msdyn_channeldefinitionlocaleid**

-• **msdyn_localeid**: int - Language code ID (for example, English - United States 1033)
+- **msdyn_localeid**: int - Language code ID (for example, English - United States 1033)

-• **msdyn_channeldefinitionid**: GUID – Channel definition id, must match the channel definition id of the channel.
+- **msdyn_channeldefinitionid**: GUID – Channel definition id, must match the channel definition id of the channel.

-• **msdyn_localecontent**: String (JSON) - The localized content.
+- **msdyn_localecontent**: String (JSON) - The localized content.
 The following keys are supported:
   - **ChannelDefinition.DisplayName** - override for msdyn_channeldefinition.msdyn_displayname attribute content in UI
   - **ChannelDefinition.Description** - override for msdyn_channeldefinition.msdyn_description attribute content in UI
   - **ChannelDefinition.SpecialConsentLabel** - override for msdyn_channeldefinition.msdyn_specialconsentlabel attribute content in UI
   - **ChannelMessagePart.%partname%.DisplayName** - override for msdyn_channelmessagepart.msdyn_displayname attribute content in UI for message part of channel with name %partname%
   - **ChannelMessagePart.%partname%.Description** - override for msdyn_channelmessagepart.msdyn_description description content in UI for message part of channel with name %partname%

 ### How to define it:

-Channel Definition Locales are defined in the **customizations.xml** as solution components.
+Channel definition locales are defined in the **customizations.xml** as solution components.
 Place every **msdyn_channeldefinitionlocale** under **ImportExportXml** > **msdyn_channeldefinitionlocales** elements.
 Note that each message part element **msdyn_channeldefinitionlocale** must include its own unique id in the form of GUID as XML attribute **msdyn_channeldefinitionlocaleid**.

 ### Example of customizations.xml including channel definition locales